Ricky Holmes: Farnborough

 Holmes signed for Farnborough in August 2021.
 Following a two-year spell with the Hampshire-based side, Holmes left the club in June 2023.
 He left with over 60 appearances to his name.

 Dover Athletic

 On 2 July 2023, Holmes signed for Dover Athletic where he would also hold the role of assistant manager.
 He departed the club however on 11 July, becoming the third of Dover's new signings to reverse their decision and leave the club.

 Return to Farnborough

 On the same day as his abrupt departure from Dover was announced, Holmes returned to Farnborough.
 On 6 May 2025, it was announced that Holmes would leave Farnborough at the end of the 2024–25 campaign.
 He left the club having made 140 appearances, scoring 23 times.

 Return to Chelmsford City

 On 6 May 2025, 15 years after he departed the club, Holmes rejoined Chelmsford City in a player-coach role.

+On 2 April 2026, Holmes was appointed interim manager in the short-term following the sacking of Angelo Harrop.